 Emergency Action means temporary emergency procedures and rules implemented pursuant to Rule 210.

-End-User means a Participant that is not a "financial entity" as defined in CEA Section 2(h)(7)(C)(i), is using the transaction to hedge or mitigate commercial risk as defined in CFTC Regulation § 50.51(b), and provides or causes to be provided to a registered SDR or, if no registered SDR is available, the Commission the information specified in CFTC Regulation § 50.50(b) or any successor regulation thereto.
+End-User means a Participant that (i) is not a "financial entity" as defined in CEA section 2(h)(7)(C)(i), (ii) is using the transaction to hedge or mitigate commercial risk as defined in CFTC Regulation 50.51(b), and (iii) provides or causes to be provided to a registered SDR or, if no registered SDR is available, the Commission, the information specified in CFTC Regulation 50.50(b).

 Error Trade has the meaning ascribed to such term in Rule 509.

-Execution means an agreement by the parties (whether orally, in writing, electronically, or otherwise) to the terms of a Swap that legally binds the parties to such swap terms under applicable law.
+Execution means an agreement by the parties (whether orally, in writing, electronically, or otherwise) to the terms of a Contract that legally binds the parties to such Contract terms under Applicable Law.

+Final Settlement Deficiency means the sum of the amounts which thereafter remain owing and unpaid, if any, before the application of collateral held by, or on behalf of, Counterparties to a Transaction.

+Final Settlement Obligations means any and all physical and cash obligations outstanding due to Transactions that have matured, been terminated or exercised.

 Force Majeure Event means a delay or failure that is the result of an act of God, lightning, earthquake, fire, epidemic, landslide, drought, hurricane, tornado, storm, explosion, flood, nuclear radiation, act of a public enemy or blockade, insurrection, riot or civil disturbance, strike or labor disturbance, or any other cause beyond Seed SEF's reasonable control (whether or not similar to any of the foregoing).

-FCM or Futures Commission Merchant has the meaning set forth in CEA Section 1a(28) and the CFTC's rules promulgated thereunder.
+FCM or Futures Commission Merchant has the meaning set forth in CEA section 1a(28).

-Government Agency or Regulatory Agency means any governmental entity (including the United States, a State, or a foreign government agency or instrumentality).
+Government Agency means any governmental agency of the United States, a state or a foreign government.

+In-The-Money has the meaning set forth in Rule 703.

-IB or Introducing Broker has the meaning set forth in CFTC Regulation 1.3(mm) and CEA Section 1a(31).
+IB or Introducing Broker has the meaning set forth in CEA section 1a(31) and CFTC Regulation 1.3(mm).

 ISV means an independent software vendor.